LiveHelperChat/doc/docs/bot/alert-icon.md

 Once this trigger is executed you would see something like this.
 This chat as example has two alert icons added.

 ![](/img/bot/alert-icon-list.png)

+[See sample](bot/check-conditions.md) how to add alert icon if visitor message contains custom words.